BranislavLazic/ecommerce/actors-futures-cats.md

 ```

 ### Creating and configuring a blocking dispatcher

 There is one last nut left to crack before we can call it a day.
 As discussed, the `pipeTo` statement is the point at which the Future blocks.
 The actor has to wait on the current thread until the Future completes, before the combined response is returned to the sender.
-Up till now, the `ReceivingOrchestrator` has been using the context.dispatcher to complete Futures.
+Up till now, the `ReceivingOrchestrator` has been using the `context.dispatcher` to complete Futures.
 The problem with this, is that the `context.dispatcher` serves as the same Execution Context as the routing infrastructure that the Akka system uses to coordinate communication between actors.
 If too many threads are blocked in this way, the actor system itself is starved, and the benefit of Akka as a concurrency management runtime is lost.
-The actor might perform well in unit tests, but performance under load would be uncertain.
+The actor might perform well in unit tests, but performance under load would be problematic.

-The solution to this problem is to configure a custom blocking dispatcher file, and use it in place of the context.dispatcher in the `ReceivingOrchestrator`.
+The solution to this problem, is to configure a custom blocking dispatcher file, and use it in place of the context.dispatcher in the `ReceivingOrchestrator`.
 The actor system allows for a lookup of custom configured dispatchers with a call to `system.dispatcher.lookup("dispatcher-name")`.
 We'll call our dispatcher `orchestrator-dispatcher` and configure it in the application.conf file:

 ```json
 orchestrator-dispatcher {